Laura Davies: Playing around the world 1987–2023

+Solheim Cup and other team appearances

-In 1990 she was a member of the inaugural European Solheim Cup Team.
-She returned as part of every European team through 2011, the only player to do so.
+In 1990, she was a member of the inaugural European Solheim Cup Team.
+She returned as part of every European team through 2011.
+Davies is the only player to participate in the first 12 Solheim Cup matches on either the United States or European side.
 Davies is the all-time leader in points won in the Solheim Cup, breaking the record of Annika Sörenstam by winning a Saturday fourballs match partnered by Melissa Reid on 24 September 2011.
-Davies went on the increase her record point total to 25 by halving her singles match with Juli Inkster on 25 September 2011, as the Europeans captured the Solheim Cup for the fourth time.
+Davies went on to increase her record point total to 25 by halving her singles match with Juli Inkster on 25 September 2011, as the Europeans captured the Solheim Cup for the fourth time.
+She was appointed as non-playing assistant captain for the European teams at the 2019, 2021 and 2023 Solheim Cup tournaments.

-In 1994 she was the first golfer, male or female, to win on five different golf tours in one calendar year: US, Europe, Asia, Japan and Australia. and became the first European player to be ranked unofficial number one in the world.
-She was named the Sports Journalists' Association Sportswoman of the Year 1995 and 1996.

-Davies is the only player to participate in the first 12 Solheim Cup matches (1990–2011) on either the United States or European side.

 Davies was part of the LPGA team at the Wendy's 3-Tour Challenge three times between 1994 and 1996.